Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 “One of the primary considerations is the planned span’s appropriateness, loading, and frequency of usage.
 Then comes the corrosion resistance, particularly if used in highly polluted or coastal areas.
 However, on high rises, the certification for wind loads is equally an important consideration.
 Furthermore, compatibility with the door/window profile is another critical factor with gasket selection that can be essential to safety since it helps in resistance to smoke and air infiltration and the ability to keep loud noises out”, observes Ar.
 Gupta.

 For homes, Ar.
-Karode recommends investing in smart home solutions linked to the IoT- This should cover safety from fire, security, surveillance, alarm, cover appliances.
+Karode recommends investing in smart home solutions linked to the IoT- This should cover safety from fire, security, surveillance, alarm, and cover appliances.
 For high-rises, Ar.
 Karode and Ar.
-Mehta recommends hardware compatible to adhere to the applicable fire life safety code like natural smoke control systems, and intelligent ventilation, labour safety protection and alarms in unmanned areas.
-“For example, in addition to the code requirements, we should ensure self-closing fire doors with panic devices and interlocking the multi level secure and access system with fire alarm interfaces”, he adds.
+Mehta recommends hardware compatible to adhere to the applicable fire life safety code like natural smoke control systems, intelligent ventilation, labour safety protection and alarms in unmanned areas.
+“For example, in addition to the code requirements, we should ensure self-closing fire doors with panic devices and interlocking the multi-level secure and access system with fire alarm interfaces”, he adds.

 Hardware should be strong enough to resist static load & dynamic forces and the supreme quality for fire resistance are the two aspects recommended by Manish Kumar.